New Finishes for Prime Labels

 This is perhaps the most frequently seen issue for label converters who are new to wet lamination.
 Although our unsupported films have no adhesive layer, each roll still has a correct and incorrect side regarding application, which is denoted by each side’s dyne level.
 Dyne level refers to the amount of surface tension on any given film, and insufficient dyne levels on the adhesive-facing side of a film will prevent a strong bond from developing.
 The side of the film with the highest dyne level should always make contact with the adhesive to provide the strongest bond.

-If you want to learn more about dyne levels and how to measure them, check out some of these resources to better understand the concept.
-Contact us to get information about where to find dyne solutions or dyne kits to keep the issue from reoccurring.
+Contact our team to get information about where to find dyne solutions or dyne kits to keep the issue from reoccurring.

 Question 2: Is the facestock bonding to the ink?